Analytic density of states of two-dimensional Chern insulator: Summary of analytical results and plots of total DOS

 The gap is closed for $m=0$ as seen in Fig.~\ref{dos0}, when the DOS has a pseudogap at $\Omega=0$ (DOS vanishes at a single point).
 It corresponds to formation of the Dirac cones at $X=(\pm\pi,0)$ and $Y=(0,\pm\pi)$ points in the Brillouin zone, that is easy to see in the plots of the dispersion relations, cf. Fig.~\ref{disp0}.
 At the half-filling such system is a semi-metal.

 The special case $|m|=1$, given by Eq.~(\ref{r1}), is shown in Fig.~\ref{dos1} and the corresponding dispersion relations are in Fig.~\ref{disp1}.
-Flat parts in the dispersion relations, i.e. lines along which ${\bf \nabla}_{\bf k}\epsilon_{\pm}({\bf k})=0$, give rise to the appearance of sharp peaks in the DOS.
+Flat parts in the dispersion relations, i.e. lines along whichthe gradient of the dispersion ${\bf \nabla}_{\bf k}\epsilon_{\pm}({\bf k})=0$, give rise to the appearance of sharp peaks in the DOS.
 Despite of the fact that these flat parts are different for $m=1$ and $m=-1$, the shape of the DOS is the same.
 In this $|m|=1$ case the system is a topological insulator at the half-filling \cite{QWZ,Short}.

 The typical shape of the DOS for $|m|>1$ (without $|m|=2$) is shown in Fig.~\ref{dos25}.
 The nonzero part of the DOS function is described by the single elliptic integral, cf. Eq.~(\ref{rhog11}).
 It has two symmetrical infinite peaks at energies $\pm|m|$.
 The system has the band gap of the width $2||m|-2|$ in the dispersion relation, shown in Fig.~\ref{disp25}.
 In the plot of the DOS the gap corresponds to $\rho(\Omega)=0$ in the range $-||m|-2|<\Omega<||m|-2|$.
 At the half-filling the system with $|m|<2$ is a topological insulator and the system with $|m|>2$ is a trivial insulator \cite{QWZ,Short}.